Pretty Please (Dua Lipa song): Reception

-Kitty Empire of The Observer praised "Pretty Please" for being the best track on Future Nostalgia saying it is "impeccably produced".
-For The Daily Telegraph, Neil McCormick called it a "slinky" monster and stated it's "going to have Gaga pulling her pop socks up".
-In The Wall Street Journal, Mark Richardson compared the "seductive airiness" to Prince "where space becomes its own instrument, and a lust-filled lyric extends the homage" while also complimenting the "brilliantly hypnotic pulse".
+Kitty Empire of The Observer praised "Pretty Please" for being the best track on Future Nostalgia, saying it was "impeccably produced".
+For The Daily Telegraph, Neil McCormick stated it was "going to have Gaga pulling her pop socks up".
+In The Wall Street Journal, Mark Richardson compared the song's "seductive airiness" to Prince's music, finding similarities in the use of space, the content of the lyrics as well as the "brilliantly hypnotic pulse".
 The Face's Nick Levine compared the song to the works of Daft Punk.
 Nick Smith of musicOMH named it a "spasmodic jam" that echoes "Full Moon" (2002) by Brandy.
 Writing for Idolator, Mike Nied complimented the song for being "lusty and exceedingly relatable" while also praising the use of a cowbell saying it only makes things better.

-For PopMatters, Nick Malone complimented "airtight" and perfectly timed instrumental of "Pretty Please", specifically "cosmically perfect" cowbell in the chorus.
+For PopMatters, Nick Malone complimented the "airtight" and perfectly timed instrumental of "Pretty Please", specifically the "cosmically perfect" cowbell in the chorus.
 He also mentioned that the "controlled chaos" of the middle eight elevates the song from "a snappy but muted deep cut to stadium potential".
 In a separate review for the publication, Evan Sawdey commended Lipa's "striking" vocal performance.
 Paste's Scott Russell named the song an "alluring dance jam".
 In Under the Radar, Conrad Duncan compared it to the "slick pop-funk which appears every week on Spotify's New Music Friday playlist" while also complimenting the groove that "snaps and tugs in pleasing directions".
 Neil Z. Yeung from AllMusic thought the song is for "at the end of the night, when things transition to the bedroom".